devAbhijeet/job-hunt-interview-questions-2020/README.md

 8) What is CORS.
 9) What are higher order component in react.
 10) How does connect function work in redux.
-22) What are pure components in React.
+11) What are pure components in React.
+12) Difference between __proto__ and prototype
+13) Difference between inline vs inline block vs block
+14) Difference between flex and grid layout
+15) Different positioning system in CSS
+16) Specificity and selectors priority in CSS
+17) Difference between display none vs visibility hidden vs opacity

 ### Resources
 [link](https://github.com/devAbhijeet/learning-resources)